Vincent-Pang/builder-pattern/README.md

 ## Credits

-The idea is by unional and jcalz.
-Please refer to the [stackoverflow question](https://stackoverflow.com/questions/45291644/builder-pattern-using-typescript-interfaces).
+https://github.com/Vincent-Pang/builder-pattern is the original repository that this was forked from.

 ## License